-After the Parylene[®] C impregnation, both ends of each of the HTS stacks shall be additionally sealed with the epoxy resin Stycast[®] 2850 FT (black) catalyzed with the curing agent catalyst 24 LV (room temperature curing).
+After the Parylene[®] C impregnation, both ends of each of the HTS stacks shall be sealed with the epoxy resin Stycast 2850 FT (black) catalyzed with the curing agent Catalyst 24 LV (room temperature curing).

-4.4.4 Electron beam welding
+4.4.4 Electron Beam Welding

-The top copper block and the intermediate copper block of the HTS element shall be electron beam welded to the two ends of the resistive heat exchanger (Drwg.
-LHCDFLBS0006).
-The electron beam welding shall assure a complete penetration through the material's thickness (see section 7.1.1.1).
-A supporting jig shall be used to ensure straightness of the finished lead.
+The top copper block and the intermediate copper block of the HTS element shall be Electron Beam welded to the two ends of the resistive heat exchanger (Drwg.
+LHCDFLCS0006).
+The Electron Beam Welding shall assure a complete penetration through the material's thickness (see section 7.1.1.1).